torvalds/linux/Documentation/locking/locktypes.rst

 -----------------------

 The changes in spinlock_t and rwlock_t semantics on PREEMPT_RT kernels have a few implications.
-For example, on a non-PREEMPT_RT kernel the following code sequence works as expected::
+For example, on a analn-PREEMPT_RT kernel the following code sequence works as expected::

    local_irq_disable();